Baby’s First Foods: From Formula to Starting Solids

-0-12 months - Milk & Formula
+0-12 Months – Milk & Formula

-6+ months - Introducing Solids
+6+ Months – Introducing Solids

 - Sit up on their own

-- Opens their mouth for food
+- Open their mouth for food

-- Reaches for toys or food
+- Reach for toys or food

-- Can control their head and neck
+- Control their head and neck

 At six months, your baby might also be ready to start drinking from a cup.

-First Foods For Your Baby
+First Foods for Your Baby

 Introducing Potentially Allergenic Foods